 Maldives Resort Guide – Maldives Hotels With Speedboat Transfer:

 Flying to the Maldives is tough enough.
-If trying to squeeze in as much beach time as possible, these are some Maldives resorts accessible by speedboat.
+If trying to squeeze in as much beach time as possible, these are some Maldives resorts accessible by speedboat from the Male Airport.
 The Maldives speedboat transfer cost is determined by the property.
 We also provided approximate Maldives speedboat transfer times.

 *This post contains compensated links.
 Find more info in my DISCLAIMER.